-So, with the half term here and a 4 day weekend – it was time to keep the kids amused!
+So, with the school holidays and a 4 day weekend – it was time to keep the kids amused!
 Luckily the weather was on my side and with only a couple of short showers we managed to get out geocaching for most of Saturday and Sunday

-You’ll be surprised how many are hidden at places you often visit!
-You’ve probably walked right past people searching for them and not even noticed.
+You’ll be surprised how many are hidden at places you often visit, you’ve probably walked right past people searching for them at your local park (you will see non geocachers referred to as muggles) and not even noticed.
 It is also not only in the UK they are hidden worldwide, we found one in Portugal when we were on holiday

-Finding this weekends caches included crosses the locks over the canal, traipsing through muddle puddles and avoiding golfers on the golf course but the girls loved it and I managed to do over 15000 steps in the process!
+Finding this weekends caches included crossing the locks over the canal, traipsing through muddy puddles and avoiding golfers on the golf course but the girls loved it and I managed to do over 15000 steps in the process!

 It is a really great way to get the whole family out and about, it’s a great opportunity to spend some quality family time together while having fun!
 In the Summer months we love using it as a good excuse to explore the great outdoors as its a fun activity for all family members, you’ll be surprised how quickly the older children get into it, especially when they uncover their first cache!

 You can find more information or join here : https://www.geocaching.com and as always if you have any questions just ask